Rompler

 Hardware romplers emerged in the late 1980s, as price drops of memory chips allowed for longer recording storage to be used without making the instruments prohibitively expensive.
 They were meant to displace previous FM and PCM-based digital synthesizers in the market, by offering more realistic sound of real, acoustic and electronic instruments, and by the early 1990s they became the dominant technology for mainstream keyboards.
 The most successful early romplers are considered to be Korg M1 workstation, and E-mu Proteus module.

 Before the emergence of software virtual instruments, computer sound hardware gradually shifted from synthesizer based sound and music reproduction (such as with Commodore SID or Yamaha OPN chips) to PCM-based chips, such as Commodore Amiga's Paula.
 Combined with computer's RAM and disk storage, these chips allowed for longer PCM recordings to be reproduced, and games and other software often used rompler-like software technology to reproduce music, most notable example being music trackers on Amiga.
 Later computer sound hardware employed hardware rompler and sample-based synthesizers (such as Gravis Ultrasound and E-mu/Creative SoundBlaster) to increase number of voices and reduce CPU usage for sound processing.

 As the processing power of personal computers grew, these hardware synthesizers were gradually abandoned and sound hardware of contemporary computers now usually has only PCM reproduction converters with all synthesis and reproduction logic implemented in software.
 Modern computers are capable of real-time reproduction of large number of voices, as well as real-time emulation of analogue sound circuits.
 With the introduction of digital audio workstations, musicians started to employ more and more virtual instruments, so a market for software romplers, as a source of instantly available sampled instruments, also emerged.
-Some popular examples of software romplers are reFX Nexus and IK Multimedia Sampletank.
+Some popular examples of software romplers are reFX Nexus, Native Instruments Kontakt, Spectrasonics Omnisphere, Steinberg HALion, Roland Zenology, UVI Falcon and IK Multimedia Sampletank.